Core Concepts

 }

-An Entity is the subject of policy enforcement — typically a user, session, or resource.
-State (labels, counters, metadata) is stored per entity.
+An Entity is the subject of enforcement — a user, session, account, or resource.
+Each entity has isolated, persistent state that rules can read and modify.

-A Policy Version is a complete, immutable snapshot of your policy configuration: constants, signals, rules, action profiles, and UDF profiles.
+A Policy is a complete, immutable, versioned snapshot of your enforcement configuration: constants, signals, rules, and action profiles.

-• Old versions retained for audit and rollback
+- Old versions retained for audit, comparison, and rollback

 rules: